magicbell-io/sidekiq_web_google_sign_in/README.md

 # **sidekiq_web_google_sign_in**

-Protect your Sidekiq Web dashboard with Google Sign-In.
-We developed this for [MagicBell.io](http://magicbell.io)
+Protect your Sidekiq web dashboard with Google Sign-In

 ## Installation